Emmalu868/Group-3-Project/README.md

 * Created a dataframe that slices the Tax Status for Total price.
 * Used the hvplot function to plot the total_pump_price_all dataFrame as a line chart.
 ![](https://github.com/Emmalu868/Group-3-Project/blob/main/Images/monthly_pump_price.png)
+**Analysis:** The above plot displays the change in the monthly average gasoline price across 6 major countries from 2012 to 2022.
+It can be observed that all the countries follow a similar pattern except for Japan which is further analysed below.
+There is a sharp decrease in the average price from mid 2014 to early 2015.
+This due to an oversupply of petroleum on the world market which accelerated the drop in overall prices.
+There is also a drop in the average price in the early 2020 due to covid-19 pandemic.
+As the novel coronavirus continued to spread around the world, several countries imposed strict quarantine measures and travel restrictions, causing a drop in the demand for gasoline.
+Morevover, it can be observed that the price continues to go up from late 2020 reaching decade's highest in mid 2022 with major contributing factors being economic recovery after pandemic and Russia-Ukraine war.
 * Created a new dataframe and aggregated the values to include only the average price for each country.
 *
 ![](https://github.com/Emmalu868/Group-3-Project/blob/main/Images/pump_price_geoview.png)
+**Analysis:**

 ### Part 2: Trend Analysis of Gasoline Prices before and after Pandemic